Andrew Benintendi Player Props: White Sox vs. Blue Jays

-Andrew Benintendi -- hitting .341 in his past 10 games -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Jose Berrios on the hill, on July 5 at 8:10 PM ET.
+On Thursday, Andrew Benintendi (hitting .341 in his past 10 games) and the Chicago White Sox play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 5:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.
+In his most recent appearance, he went 1-for-4 against the Blue Jays.

 Andrew Benintendi Game Info & Props vs. the Blue Jays